ProQR Announces Fourth Quarter and Full Year 2021 Operating and Financial Results

 |Total operating costs||(17,772)||(11,931)||(59,588)||(51,820)|

 |Results related to associates||(85)||(52)||(217)||(322)|

 |Results related to financial liabilities measured at fair value through profit or loss||(507)||221||(1,880)||(84)|

 |Result before corporate income taxes||(18,218)||(13,190)||(61,563)||(46,490)|

 |Other comprehensive income (foreign exchange differences on foreign operation)||158||(206)||619||(340)|

 |Result attributable to|

-1. For this period presented in these financial statements, the potential exercise of share options is not included in the diluted earnings per share calculation as the Company was loss-making in all periods.
-Due to the anti-dilutive nature of the outstanding options, basic and diluted earnings per share are equal in this period.
+- For these periods the potential exercise of share options is not included in the diluted earnings per share as the Company was loss-making.
+Due to the anti-dilutive nature of the outstanding options, basic and diluted earnings per share are equal.